objcio/articles/2014-07-08 AppKit for UIKit Developers.md

     @end

 This example assumes that layer backing is already enabled for the view tree where you'll insert this view.
 The alternative to this would be to simply override the `drawRect:` method to draw the colored background.

+##### Coalescing Layers

+Opting into layer backed views will increase the amount of memory needed (each layer has its own backing store, probably overlapping with other views' backing stores) and introduce a potentially costly compositing step of all the layers.
 Since OS X 10.9 you can tell AppKit to coalesce the contents of a view tree into one common backing layer by using the `canDrawSubviewsIntoLayer` property.
+This can be a good option if you know that you will not need to animate subviews individually.

 All subviews that are implicitly layer backed (i.e. you didn't explicitly set `wantsLayer = YES` on these sub views) will now get drawn into the same layer.
-However, as soon as you enable this `drawRect:` will be called on the view and its subviews no matter what `wantsUpdateLayer` returns.
+However, subviews that do have `wantsLayer` set to `YES` will still have their own backing layer and their `drawRect:` method will be called, no matter what `wantsUpdateLayer` returns.

+##### Layer Redraw Policy

+Another gotcha that's important to know is the fact that layer backed views have their redraw policy set to `NSViewLayerContentsRedrawDuringViewResize` by default.
+This resembles the behavior of non-layer backed views, but it might be detrimental to animation performance, if a drawing step is introduced for each frame of the animation.

+To avoid this you can set the `layerContentsRedrawPolicy` property to `NSViewLayerContentsRedrawOnSetNeedsDisplay`.
+This way you have control over when the layer contents need to be redrawn.
+A frame change will not automatically trigger a redraw anymore, you are now responsible for triggering it by calling `-setNeedsDisplay:`.

 As you see this can become somewhat confusing pretty quickly.
 Therefore we recommend that you follow the simplest approach of enabling `wantsLayer` once on the window's content view if you don't have very good reasons not to do this.